Last Updated: September 11, 2023

 I personally use and trust WordPress because:

-- It’s flexible, allowing you to change hosting companies, themes, plugins, or anything you want without moving away from the website platform.
+- It’s flexible, allowing you to change hosting services, WordPress themes, plugins, and more without moving away from the website platform.

-- It’s relatively straightforward to use and manage.
+- It’s user-friendly and relatively straightforward to update and manage.
 You can easily launch a WordPress website in a day!
-All you have to do is select a theme that you like, install a couple of recommended plugins, and then you can start adding pages and other content!
+More on that later…

-- It’s SEO-Friendly, making it easy to be found in search engines.
+- WordPress is SEO-Friendly, making it easy to be found in search engines.

 - It also offers robust security solutions, so you can rest easy knowing your content is protected.